hughjonesd/eebo-revo/plan.md

 * Takes about 2 hrs? to make the texts on my laptop (53K texts)
   - will need about 17G of storage too
 * Google compute is $3/hr/GPU.
 NB my free trial is overr...
 * Could sign up to the UEA one again...
 * How fast is running spacy?
   - Uh, already at about 10/minute, so not really doable on your laptop
 * For Google, you'd want scripts to download the raw data

+# TODO
+* fastText input probably should throw away more punctuation
+  - and can it cope with weird characters, and what about u/v?
+* do we need to prelemmatize? fT seems pretty good at realizing that similarly spelled words are the same.
+But not always, e.g. good/goode; perhaps there are spelling changes over time so we don't want this to mislead us.
+* lemmatization plan (nice resource anyway):
+  - for each modern English lexeme, find fastText nearest neighbours which are also near by levenshtein distance
+  - maybe compare with the eme approach?
+Maybe combine?